 - Put a hat on them.
 You can use sunscreen on toddlers, but a straw hat is a good idea to keep the sun off.

 Give them a job.
 There’s nothing more dangerous and/or annoying than a bored toddler.
 Find something simple they can do to “help” while you’re setting up camp, making meals, or working on camp projects.
 They can sort small objects, fetch and carry light things, hold tools for adults, etc. Keep them busy and they will stay out of trouble.
 But keep an eye on them – sometimes they will “help’ in ways you don’t expect.
-One Pennsic when my older son was two, we couldn’t figure out where all the screwdrivers had gone.
-Then at the end of the War we took down the pop-up canopy and discovered that he’d put the screwdrivers inside the hollow metal tent poles.
+One Pennsic when my eldest was two, we couldn’t figure out where all the screwdrivers had gone.
+Then at the end of the War we took down the pop-up canopy and discovered that he’d put the screwdrivers inside the hollow metal legs.

 - Teach them the meaning of “Hold”.
 One of the most important safety things for small kids to know at events is to freeze when someone calls “Hold.”
 This can prevent kids from doing dangerous things in a wide array of situations.
 Every SCA kid should know what “Hold” means!